sh1ura/daily-puzzle-solver/codes/readme.md

 ## programs

 * solver : Find and show solutions. if you run this executable without arguments, it shows the solutions of all month/date.
 Or you can specify the date by `./solver <month> <date>` style.
-* checker : Count the number of solutons of the all date.
+* checker : Count the number of solutions of the all date.

 ## files
 * puzzlelib.c : support library to solve the puzzle.
 Common for both of solver and checker.